-It can be seen, therefore, that there are as many methods of divining as an imagination can dream up.
-There have only been a very few listed in this section.
+It can be seen, therefore, that there are as many methods of divining as the imagination can dream up.
+There have only been very few listed in this section.
 Interested students will find many books on the market and information on the Internet regarding current methods of divination available.

 Psychics and mediums were put to the stake, along with many innocent men and women at an alarming rate during the reign of insanity which prevailed in the 17th century when Matthew Hopkins appointed himself Witchfinder General.

 It was because people knew it was possible for mediums to contact the dead and for psychics to tune into energies of which others were unaware that frightened so many people.
 Because it was not always possible to practice these gifts openly people were kept in ignorance of what is, in fact, their divine inheritance.
 It is difficult to ignore spirit when every person living is spirit and already has an inner awareness of this fact.